-Monthly Return and Payment
+Monthly return and payment

-Employer must pay and submit their monthly returns to the SSC electronically within 30 days after the end of the month during which the basic wage is paid or becomes payable.
+• Employer must pay and submit their monthly returns to the SSC electronically within 30 days after the end of the month during which the basic wage is paid or becomes payable.
+Employers must submit their monthly contribution files to the SSC electronically.
+The electronic submission takes place via a system set e-mail address (edi@ssc.org.na).